-In the past decade, interest among MBA grads in the top MBA schools has gone up.
+In the past decade, interest among MBA grads towards tech companies has drastically gone up.
 If you are one of those, take a pause and ask yourself “why”.
 Of course, there are upsides; the tech sector is growing faster, pays well, has a much better work-life balance than finance, private equity, or consulting.
-But at the same time, do remember that you spend almost 50% of your waking hours at your workplace, so, you must as well enjoy it.
+But at the same time, do remember that you spend almost 50% of your waking hours at your workplace, so you must as well enjoy it.
 If you enjoy flashy presentations, regular travel, or an opportunity to think about big M&A deals, then these things come much earlier in your career on the east coast than that on the west.

 Why Product Manager

 Product Manager is the dominant choice for an MBA grad.
 That does not mean this is the only possible role.
 Anecdotally speaking, getting into a PM role at Google is harder than a Software Engineering role.
 And if you are an international student looking for visa sponsorships, then some tech companies are not willing to do that for the PM role.
 Lastly, if you are not from the Computer Science/Electrical Engineering background, it is harder to get shortlisted and clear interviews.
 My goal is not to discourage you from applying but make your expectations realistic.

 Beyond Product Manager